-If you enjoy bushwalking and spending time with only birds for company then we have some spectacular tracks to explore.
+If you enjoy bushwalking we have some spectacular tracks to explore.
 Pick up a copy of The Walks of Flinders Island at Bowmans Store in Whitemark.
-It gives information on the main walk trails of Flinders, but also suggests some intriguing alternative tracks that explore hidden corners of the island.
+It gives information on the main walk trails of Flinders, but also suggests some intriguing tracks in unexpected places.

 Arts & events

 Flinders Island has a strong arts community, with diverse talents.
-The rugged isolation attracts many established artists, and the generous community is great at nurturing and encouraging creativity in emerging makers.
+The rugged isolation attracts many established artists, and the generous community is great at encouraging creativity in emerging makers.

 The Strait Works gallery in Whitemark is a community-run space with monthly exhibitions.
 Located next to Walkers Supermarket, it’s well worth a visit.
 Exhibition openings are usually the first Friday of the month from 5pm.
 Pop in for some nibbles and a drink, and chat with the artist and other locals!

 For a vibrant and energetic island holiday come over in January.
-There’s an event on nearly every weekend (the exception to our laid-back lifestyle), and the weather is usually perfect for swimming, BBQing and exploring.
+There’s an event on nearly every weekend, and the weather is usually perfect for swimming, BBQing and exploring.